What is the New Apostolic Reformation? Is it Biblical?

 The NAR movement also consists of NAR “apostolic networks” or apostolic institutions where hundreds of NAR churches and organizations submit to the leadership of other apostles or a single apostle who may be heading those particular networks / institutions.

 The hierarchy of many NAR churches and their “apostolic networks” looks more like a pyramid than anything that God described for His Church.

 Ultimately the leaders of the New Apostolic Reformation movement are working towards the deep-rooted agenda of having their own version of the “universal church” submitting to their apostolic authority and leadership.
 Hence the NAR movement is one of the fastest growing movements with many churches either adopting or being created and founded upon the NAR beliefs and agenda.

 Therefore one of the main emphasis of the NAR movement is that the church must unite behind the leadership and authority of NAR apostles in order for the “kingdom” to manifest or come down.

 5. FALSE MIRACLES, FALSE PROPHECIES & QUESTIONABLE MANIFESTATIONS

-The New Apostolic Reformation movement teaches that as the church unifies behind the apostolic leadership and authority of NAR apostles, the more that these leaders will develop greater supernatural powers all supposedly for the “kingdom” or to manifest the “kingdom” on earth.
+The New Apostolic Reformation movement teaches that as the church unifies behind the “apostolic leadership” and authority of NAR apostles, the more that these leaders will develop greater supernatural powers – all supposedly to manifest the “kingdom” on earth.

 Such supernatural powers include performing mass miracles and healings, performing mass conversions of people to Christianity and suspending the laws of physics.